How to look after your pet’s teeth

 Periodontal diseases are most common in dogs and this is where they get an infection and inflammation in the tissue surrounding the tooth.
 Luckily, it’s easy to stop any dental problems in your dog from getting this far.

 Periodontal diseases often start out as gingivitis which just like humans can be easily noticed by gums being redder than normal and swelling.
 This is caused by bacteria in the mouth getting into the gums.
+To make sure any gingivitis doesn’t progress into a more serious periodontal disease, you need to be checking your dog’s mouth every day and looking out for signs of swelling or bleeding gums.

 What are the most common dental diseases in cats?